antarctica/lantern/docs/infrastructure.md

 Development environments may be created and destroyed as needed.
 Staging and Production environments are long-lived.

 ## 1Password
+## Infrastructure as Code

+[OpenTofu](https://opentofu.org), an open-source fork of the [Terraform](https://www.terraform.io) infrastructure as code tool, is used to manage some project infrastructure in `resources/envs/main.tf`.

+Remote state is managed by the [BAS Terraform Remote State 🛡️](https://gitlab.data.bas.ac.uk/WSF/terraform-remote-state) project.

 - [Service Account 🔒](https://magic.1password.eu/developer-tools/infrastructure-secrets/serviceaccount/4MR5NL7W45AA3GAFGRZMVN2H2I)
   - to allow access to secrets in [Continuous Integration](/docs/dev.md#continuous-integration)